-Population ageing will have consequences for cancer control globally as cancer is more prevalent in older adults.
+The global ‘longevity revolution’ will continue to impact cancer control as cancer is more prevalent in older adults.

 The world’s population is ageing rapidly.
-There are currently over 703 million people worldwide above the age of 65 years [i], representing 9.1% of the global population.
-Estimates suggest that this proportion will rise to 15.9% (1.5 billion people) by 2050.
+There are currently over 760 million people worldwide above the age of 65 years [i], representing over 9% of the global population.
+Estimates suggest that this proportion will rise to 1.6 billion people by 2050, with the greatest demographic shift seen in LMICs where the population of over-65s is projected to grow from 37 million in 2019 to 120 million in 2050.

-Cancer disproportionately affects older adults, who require tailored prevention, treatment and support.
-With populations ageing rapidly worldwide, this paper examines the major challenges and how the cancer community can help drive progress for older populations.
+With populations ageing rapidly worldwide, this paper provides a brief summary of some of the major challenges facing older adults, their communities and health systems, together with how the cancer community can help drive positive change.

 Access the publication